PlanQK/planqk-platform-docs/cookbook/tutorial-dwave/index.rst

 ===========

 #. `Download the user code template <https://storage.googleapis.com/yeoman-templates/latest/template.zip>`_.
 #.
-Extract the ZIP archive: ``unzip template.zip planqk-dwave``
+Extract the ZIP archive: ``unzip template.zip -d planqk-dwave``
 #.
 Open the ``planqk-dwave`` in your IDE of choice, e.g., VSCode.

-From here, we will work the ``src`` to folder to develop a very simple D-Wave program from scratch.
+From here, we will work inside the ``src`` to folder to develop a very simple D-Wave program from scratch.
 The final result will look like the two D-Wave examples inside the ``examples`` directory.
 First we will develop the project towards ``dwave-hello-ide`` to have a working example that can be run from within your IDE or console.
 Afterwards, we will develop the project towards ``dwave-hello-service`` to upload, deploy, and operate the prepared program on the PlanQK Platform.